Imperial SaGa

-Gameplay
+Premise and gameplay

 A battle in Imperial SaGa; while adjusted for browsers, the basic gameplay is carried over from the mainline SaGa series.

-Imperial SaGa is a role-playing browser game in which players take the role of a line of Emperors or Empresses; their goal is the defeat enemies, expanding their territory and defending their people.
-Navigation takes place on a world map, with battles or story events triggering when the player reaches nodes on the map.
+Imperial SaGa and its sequel Imperial SaGa Eclipse were a duology role-playing browser games in which players took the role of leader for a group of warriors; their goal was to defeat enemies, expanding their territory and defending their people while completing episodic scenarios.
+The story of Imperial SaGa followed the actions of the Emperor and his followers in a fight against demonic forces threatening their home of Dysnomia, a composite realm created by the gods to shelter humanity that has drawn in people from other SaGa worlds.
+Eclipse focuses on protagonist Liber, an agent of the sun god Barral, saves Dysnomia's people from the realm's destruction in a climactic battle, ultimately facing a new threat to their current home of Dimirheim.
+Navigation took place on a world map, with battles or story events triggering when the player reached nodes on the map.

-The aim is to defeat enemies and boss opponents on the world map to advance the story and raise a character's experience level; players can fight manually, or enable Auto-battle.
-Combat uses a turn-based combat system, with each side using group configurations called Formations to attack, which can unlock differing attack strategies or activate passive abilities.
-In addition, using a special item during a boss battle with all five party members active will trigger a special attack where the entire recruited army deals a single attack, resulting in high damage.
+In Imperial SaGa, the aim was to defeat enemies and boss opponents on the world map to advance the story and raise a character's experience level; players could fight manually, or enable Auto-battle.
+Combat used a turn-based combat system, with each side using group configurations called Formations to attack, which could unlock differing attack strategies or activate passive abilities.
+In addition, using a special item during a boss battle with all five party members active would trigger a special attack where the entire recruited army performed a single attack, resulting in high damage.
+The game incorporated a gacha system, where players could roll for different characters, and pay via microtransactions for additional gacha currency.

-Rather than a traditional leveling system, Imperial SaGa uses the usage-based system of earlier SaGa games; actions performed in battle randomly raise a character's statistics, using a skill regularly enough raises the strength of that skill, and new skills are unlocked upon using a similar skill enough times.
-Each unit has health (HP) and Life Points (LP).
-LP decreases each time a character is defeated, with LP needing to recharge outside battle.
-If a character loses all LP, they are unable to take part in combat until their LP is replenished.
+Rather than a traditional leveling system, Imperial SaGa featured the usage-based system of earlier SaGa games; actions performed in battle randomly raised a character's statistics, using a skill regularly enough raised the strength of that skill, and new skills were unlocked upon using a similar skill enough times.
+Each unit had health (HP) and Life Points (LP).
+LP decreased each time a character was defeated, with LP needing to recharge outside battle.
+If a character lost all LP, they were unable to take part in combat until their LP was replenished.
+The Emperor was the only character with unlimited LP.

+For Imperial SaGa Eclipse, most of the gameplay was carried over from Imperial SaGa including the presentation, basic combat system, and gacha mechanics for characters and equipment.
+The scenario was split between the main one, and "Chronicles", an alternate story retelling the narrative of Imperial SaGa using the new lead character.
+A new combat mechanic was a Timeline displaying turn order, allowing for further move planning and manipulation of events in battle.
+Additional modes such as new difficulty options and replaying powerful boss battles were added after launch.